Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

 \subsubsection{Analysis in Included Literature}

-Analyses were limited, with less than half of the outcomes being evaluated with cross-validation (24/62) and/or external validation on independent ovarian cancer datasets (7/62) despite small internal cohort sizes.
-Cross-validation methods included k-fold (11/24) with 4 to 10 folds, Monte Carlo (8/24) with 3 to 15 repeats, and leave-one-patient-out cross-validations (5/24).
+Analyses were limited, with less than half of the model outcomes being evaluated with cross-validation (39/80) and with very few externally validated using independent ovarian cancer data (7/80), despite small internal cohort sizes.
+Cross-validation methods included k-fold (22/39) with 3 to 10 folds, Monte Carlo (12/39) with 3 to 15 repeats, and leave-one-patient-out cross-validations (5/39).
 Some other papers included cross-validation on the training set to select hyperparameters but used only a small unseen test set from the same data source for evaluation.
-Externally validated models were all trained with WSIs, with validations either performed on TMAs (4/7) or WSIs from independent data sources (3/7), with two of these explicitly using different scanners to digitize internal and external data \cite{Boschman2022, Farahani2022}.
-Some papers included external validation with different malignancies, but none of these included ovarian cancer data in any capacity.
+Externally validated models were all trained with WSIs, with validations either performed on TMA cores (2/7) or WSIs from independent data sources (5/7), with two of these explicitly using different scanners to digitize internal and external data \cite{Boschman2022, Farahani2022}.
+Some reported methods were externally validated with data from non-ovarian malignancies, but none of these included ovarian cancer data in any capacity, so were not included in the review.
+However, there was one method which trained with only gastrointestinal tumour data and externally validated with ovarian tumour data \cite{Meng2023}.

 Most classification models were evaluated using accuracy, balanced accuracy, and/or area under the receiver operating characteristic curve (AUC), with one exception where only a p-value was reported measuring the association between histological features and transcriptomic subtypes based on a Kruskal-Wallis test \cite{Yu2020}.
 Some models were also evaluated using the F1-score, which we chose not to tabulate (in Figure \ref{table:models}) as the other metrics were reported more consistently.
-Survival model performance was reported using AUC, p-value, accuracy and hazard ratios.
-Segmentation models were almost all evaluated differently from each other, with different studies reporting AUC, accuracy, Dice coefficient, sensitivity, specificity, and qualitative evaluations.
+Survival model performance was typically reported using AUC, with other metrics including p-value, accuracy, hazard ratios, and C-index, which is similar to AUC but can account for censoring.
+Segmentation models were almost all evaluated differently from each other, with different studies reporting AUC, accuracy, Dice coefficient, intersection over union, sensitivity, specificity, and qualitative evaluations.
 Regression models were all evaluated using the coefficient of determination ($R^2$-statistic).
+For some models, performance was broken down per patient \cite{Elie2022, Mayer2022}, per subtype \cite{Meng2023}, or per class \cite{Heindl2018,Kalra2020, Zeng2021, Jiang2022}, without an aggregated, holistic measure of model performance.